Parallel-in-Time/time4apint/README.md

 Any combination of block operators can be seen as a unique block operator, hence a block coefficient is itself a combination of block operators and also a block operator.
 This aspect is fully used in the framework implementation.

+## Project structure

+### Base library :

+- [blockops](./blockops/) : the main library developped for this project
+- [old](./old/) : some previous implementations (:ghost: to be integrated/removed later in the current code ...)

+:bell: based on Python 3.10, check [requirements.txt](./requirements.txt) for packages dependencies

+### Scripts and notebook

+Those shows from basic to complexe usage example of the library.
+It uses relative symbolic link to the [blockops](./blockops/) directory, directly integrated in the following subdirectory, to avoid any modification of the local `PYTHONPATH` or else.

+> :warning: This works for Unix-based systems (Linux, MacOS), but probably not for Windows.
+For the latter case, you probably have to

+- [notebook](./notebook/) : sub-directory for Jupyter Notebook.
+Those are basic examples that can be used for starters.
+- [scripts](./scripts/) : sub-directory for Python scripts.
+Those are more complex examples of use, with less documentation, mostly developped when a new functionnality is added to the `blockops` library.

+Additional scripts :

+- [main.py](./main.py) : some classical Block Iterations and their representation (:ghost: to be removed ...)
+- [testing.py](./testing.py) : some basic testing of the framework with Parareal (:ghost: to be removed ...)
+- [test_FCF.py](./test_FCF.py) : some basic testing of the framework with FCF relaxation (:ghost: to be removed ...)

 ## Code core concepts

+> :warning: As this project is currently in continuous development, this part may be partially incomplete or outdated.
+Don't hesitate to use the project's [Discussions Forum](https://github.com/Parallel-in-Time/time4apint/discussions) to ask for more details.

 1. [BlockOperator :](./doc/blockOperator.md) base object, used to represents, manipulate and evaluate block operators and block coefficients.
 Implemented [here](./blockops/block.py), with some documentation details provided [here](./doc/blockOperator.md).
 2. [BlockIteration :](./doc/blockIteration.md) object implementing a block iteration (_i.e_ one given algorithm), using a given set of block coefficients.